ManuelVeMe/rx-interoperability-star/docs/07-mvp-and-roadmap.md

 - Availability and latency targets consistent with current expectations for the in‑scope flows (e.g., near real‑time routing, seconds not minutes).
 - Basic monitoring: key metrics (volumes, error rates, latency) and alerting on failures for in‑scope interfaces.
+- Rhapsody high-availability design (active/passive clustering or equivalent) is a hard requirement for MVP — a single Rhapsody instance is not acceptable for production prescription routing.

 ---